Types

 Units

 Units contain an AbstractDimensions and an AbstractUnitTransform which represents a conversion formula to convert the Quantity to its pure dimensional form.
-Typically, the unit transform is called before a calcualtion to convert the quantity to dimensional form, and uconvert applies an invers of that transform to convert the result back to the desired unit.
+Typically, the unit transform is called before a calculation to convert the quantity to dimensional form, and uconvert applies an invers of that transform to convert the result back to the desired unit.
 Because dimensions have no transforms, it is most efficient to perform calculations directly on dimensional quantities.

 FlexUnits.AbstractUnitsType